How to leave your California residency?

 1. Change of residency: When you change your residency from California, it could trigger a review of your tax situation by the state's tax authorities.

-2. Retention of significant ties: If you retain significant ties to California such as a home, other real estate, or significant possessions, it might trigger tax implications.
+2. Retention of significant ties: If you retain significant ties to California, such as a home, other real estate, or significant possessions, doing so might trigger tax implications.

 3. Income sources in California: If you continue to earn income in California after changing your residency, it may trigger tax implications.